Chesterfield County, South Carolina: Law enforcement

+Economy

+In 2022, the GDP of Chesterfield County was $1.7 billion (about $38,443 per capita).
+This is a real GDP of $1.4 billion (approx. $31,029 per capita) in chained 2017 dollars.
+In 2022 through 2024, the unemployment rate has fluctuated between 2-4.5%.

+As of April 2024, some of the top employers in the county include Black+Decker, Chesterfield County School District, Crown Holdings, McLeod Health, Northeastern Technical College, and Walmart.

 Education

-The county's youth are provided with an education through the Chesterfield County School District.
-The South Point Christian School is a private school located in Pageland and offers Kindergarten through 12th grade.
+The county's youth are educated through the Chesterfield County School District.
+The South Point Christian School is a private school in Pageland that offers Kindergarten through 12th grade.

 Northeastern Technical College has branches in Pageland and Cheraw.